 Ambient Occlusion – Turn Off.
 HBAO is the hardest hit on FPS, the other setting isn’t any better.
 When activating any of the 2 options, I mainly seen an fps drop with the HBAO setting.
 I seen no difference in image quality overall with either settings off or on, and that is with restarting game on each change.

 Resolution Scale – 100% or lower.
 Lower 90-95% for example will help FPS.
-Higher than 100% will give you better visuals and will drop your FPS.
-Over 100% will increase load on your gpu & cpu and increase video ram usage.
+Higher than 100% will give you better visual clarity, and will drop your FPS.
+Over 100% will increases the load on your gpu & cpu and increase video ram usage.

 FOV – “Field Of View” default of 70.
 Increasing gives a wider view of left & right of your screen, puts more load on your gpu & cpu and will drop fps.
 If your looking for more FPS, keep this at 70 or a bit lower.